-Justification refers to the method by which we are made right before God.
+Justification refers to the method by which we are made right with God.
 Since only those who are justified can enter heaven, it is important that we get this issue correct.
 Protestants claim that we are justified by faith alone.
-They say that all one has to do is to publically proclaim their trust in Jesus as their Savior.
+They say that all one has to do is to publicly proclaim their trust in Jesus as their Savior.
 Strict adherence to a list of do’s and don’ts is not what salvation is all about, they claim.
-On the other hand Catholics believe what Jesus said in Matthew 7:21: "Not everyone who says to me, 'Lord, Lord,' will enter the kingdom of heaven, but only the one who does the will of my Father in heaven."
+On the other hand, Catholics believe what Jesus said in Matthew 7:21: "Not everyone who says to me, 'Lord, Lord,' will enter the kingdom of heaven, but only the one who does the will of my Father in heaven."

 In Romans 1:17, Paul tells us that, "The just shall live by faith."
 The Catholic Church is in full agreement with this statement.
 However, she does not agree with the way some would define faith.
 The Church speaks of faith in the biblical sense.
 While Paul says, "the just shall live by faith," he also says, "For in Christ Jesus neither circumcision nor uncircumcision is of any avail, but faith working through love" (Galatians 5:6).
 He further states, "If I have a faith that can move mountains, but have not love, I am nothing… And now these three remain: faith, hope and love.
 But the greatest of these is love" (1 Corinthians 13:2, 13).
 Why is the greatest of these love?
 Because without love there is no saving faith.

 So then, how is love manifested?
 Well, in Romans 12:9-13 Paul says, "Let love be genuine, hate what is evil, hold fast to what is good, love one another with brotherly affection, outdo one another in showing honor.
 Never flag in zeal, be aglow with the Spirit, serve the Lord.
 Rejoice in your hope, be patient in tribulation, be constant in prayer.
 Contribute to the needs of the saints, practice hospitality."